argoproj/argo-cd/docs/operator-manual/app-any-namespace.md

 Some manual steps will need to be performed by the Argo CD administrator in order to enable this feature.

 !!! note
     This feature is considered beta as of now.
 Some of the implementation details may change over the course of time until it is promoted to a stable status.
 We will be happy if early adopters use this feature and provide us with bug reports and feedback.
+    One additional advantage of adopting applications in any namespace is to allow end-sers to configure notifications for their Argo CD application in the namespace where Argo CD application is running in.
+See notifications [namespace based configuration](notifications/index.md#namespace-based-configuration) page for more information.

 ## Prerequisites

 ### Cluster-scoped Argo CD installation